Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

-As in Sec.~\ref{sec:mea}, let us think of the Hilbert space as that of $\mathcal{V}$ qubits, with dimension $q_t = 2^\mathcal{V}$.
-We take a product of independent random matrices of the form \be m_i = \Lambda_i V_i, \ee where $V_i$ is a Haar-random unitary, and $\Lambda_i$ is a diagonal (positive) matrix of singular values.
+where $V_i$ is a Haar-random unitary, and $\Lambda_i$ is a diagonal (positive) matrix of singular values.
 Previously, in Sec.~\ref{sec:mea}, $\Lambda_i$ was a projection operator which was chosen by Born's rule.
-Here we are instead considering the situation where $\Lambda_i$ is simply another independent random matrix.\footnote{It makes no difference to the statistics of the entropies if instead of Eq.~\ref{eq:mLambdaV} we take ${m_i = W_i \Lambda_i V_i}$, with an additional independent Haar-random unitary matrix $W_i$.
-Therefore this class of models includes all the unitarily invariant models for the given $q_t$, including the Ginibre model.} We will use $\mathcal{P}$ to denote the purity after a single timestep, i.e. ${\mathcal{P} = \tr \Lambda^2/(\tr \Lambda)^2}$.
-We will assume that ${\overline{\mathcal{P}}\ll 1}$ since this is the regime of interest.
+Here we are instead considering the situation where $\Lambda_i$ is simply another independent random matrix, whose distribution we are free to choose.
+A trivial mapping shows that this class of models includes the Ginibre model (Sec.~\ref{sec:ginibre}) as a special case. \footnote{It makes no difference to the statistics of the entropies if instead of Eq.~\eqref{eq:mLambdaV} we take ${m_i = W_i \Lambda_i V_i}$, with an additional independent Haar-random unitary matrix $W_i$.
+Therefore this class of models includes all the unitarily invariant models for the given $q_{\rm tot}$, including the Ginibre model.}